SeleeMIcker/Yoga_Pose_Classification/README.md

 Real-time yoga pose classification using a webcam, MediaPipe, and Trained Keras Model.

 This project is using MediaPipe extract the Yoga pose landmark (33 Body LandMark) in XYZ values to train the Model.
-It enables the model to classify User Yoga Pose in real time.
+It enables the model to classify User's Yoga Pose in real time.

 ## Dataset
-The dataset includes 5 poses,
+The dataset includes 5 poses,Downdog, Goddess, Plank, Tree and Warrior2.
-Downdog, Goddess, Plank, Tree and Warrior2.
 The Dataset is from kaggle.

 ## Link for Dataset Used
 https://www.kaggle.com/datasets/niharika41298/yoga-poses-dataset